tnballo/scapegoat/CONFIG.md

 * **Memory penalty if enabled:** costs up to `self.capacity() * core::mem::size_of<usize>()` per instance of set/map.

-* **Runtime gain if enabled:** does not change algorithmic complexity, but both `insert` and `remove` become faster.
-The larger the arena, the more that matters. `get` remains unchanged.
+* **Runtime gain if enabled:** does not change algorithmic complexity, but `insert` becomes faster. `get` remains unchanged.
+Due to extra book keeping needed to keep subtree size caches updated following node removal, `remove` slows down for the average case but may improve for the worst case.

 ## Experimental Features